The 18th International Symposium on Translational Research in Oncology, Sept 24th-26th 2025

 Session Chair – Prof Robert Kerbel, University of Toronto

-Dr. Kairbaan Hodivala Dilke, Queen Mary University of London
+Dr. Kairbaan Hodivala Dilke, Prof of Tumour Microenvironment, Queen Mary University of London

 09:30 – 10:00 Best practices in immunocompetent preclinical cancer models – and why they still matter